chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 ## Add more nodes In AWS Deployment post deployment

-The commands require some arguments so that it can determine which types of nodes you want to add to your HA setup from your bastion host.
-When you run the command, it needs the count of the nodes you want to add as an argument.
-For example,

-- If you want to add two nodes to automate, you have to run the:

-    ```sh
-    chef-automate node add --automate-count 2
-    ```

-- If you want to add three nodes to the chef-server, you have to run the:

-    ```sh
-    chef-automate node add --chef-server-count 3
-    ```

-- If you want to add one node to OpenSearch, you have to run the:

-    ```sh
-    chef-automate node add --opensearch-count 1
-    ```

-- If you want to add two nodes to PostgreSQL, you have to run the:

-    ```sh
-    chef-automate node add --postgresql-count 2
-    ```

-You can mix and match different services to add nodes across various services.

-- If you want to add one node to automate and two nodes to PostgreSQL, you have to run:

-    ```sh
-    chef-automate node add --automate-count 1 --postgresql-count 2
-    ```

-- If you want to add one node to automate, two nodes to chef-server, and two nodes to PostgreSQL, you have to run:

-    ```sh
-    chef-automate node add --automate-count 1 --chef-server-count 2 --postgresql-count 2
-    ```

-Once the command executes, it will add the supplied nodes to your automated setup.
-The changes might take a while.

-{{< note >}}

-- If you have patched some external config to any existing services, then apply the same on the new nodes.
-For example, if you have patched any external configurations like SAML or LDAP or any other done manually post-deployment in automate nodes, make sure to patch those configurations on the new automate nodes.
-The same must be followed for services like Chef-Server, Postgresql, and OpenSearch.
-- The new node will be configured with the certificates already configured in your HA setup.
-{{< /note >}}

-{{< warning >}}
-Downgrading the number of instance_count for the backend nodes will result in data loss.
-We do not recommend downgrading the backend nodes.
-{{< /warning >}}

 ## Remove Single Node From Cluster on AWS Deployment

-{{< warning >}}

-- We do not recommend the removal of any node from the backend cluster, but replacing the node is recommended.
-For the replacement of a node, click [here](/automate/ha_onprim_deployment_procedure/#replace-node-in-automate-ha-cluster) for the reference.
-- Removal of nodes for Postgresql or OpenSearch is at your own risk and may result in data loss.
-Consult your database administrator before trying to delete Postgresql or OpenSearch nodes.
-- Below process can be done for `chef-server` and `automate`.

-{{< /warning >}}

-The command requires some arguments to determine which types of nodes you want to remove from your HA setup from your bastion host.
-It needs the node's IP address you want to remove as an argument when you run the command.
-For example,

-- If you want to remove the node of automate, you have to run the:

-    ```sh
-    chef-automate node remove --automate-ip "<automate-ip-address>"
-    ```

-- If you want to remove the node of the chef-server, you have to run the:

-    ```sh
-    chef-automate node remove --chef-server-ip "<chef-server-ip-address>"
-    ```

-- If you want to remove the node of OpenSearch, you have to run the:

-    ```sh
-    chef-automate node remove --opensearch-ip "<opensearch-ip-address>"
-    ```

-- If you want to remove the node of PostgreSQL, you have to run the:

-    ```sh
-    chef-automate node remove --postgresql-ip "<postgresql-ip-address>"
-    ```

-Once the command executes, it will remove the supplied node from your HA setup.
-The changes might take a while.

 ## Uninstall Chef automate HA